 Your dog or cat can handle a much greater bacterial load than any human.
-To start, their saliva contains antibacterial properties that destroys harmful bacteria.
+To start, their saliva contains antibacterial properties that destroy harmful bacteria.

 And with a short digestive tract, food exits before bacteria has time to colonize.
 Lastly, the extremely acidic environment in the gut is a huge deterrent of bacteria colonization.